Pinetree Winter Lettuce Mix

-These varieties will extend the lettuce season into fall and winter.
-Plant after the heat of summer for an early fall crop or after Labor Day in southern areas.
-You can also plant these in a cold frame in the north.
-Don't plant too early or they will bolt.
-This mix includes: Green Ice, Freckles, Red Deer's Tongue, and Buttercrunch lettuces.
-500 seeds.
+The Pinetree WInter Lettuce Mix will extend the lettuce season into fall and winter.
+Plant after the heat of summer for an early fall crop (after Labor Day in southern areas), or plant in a cold frame in the north.
+Don’t plant too early or they’ll bolt.

 Germination Temperature: Optimum soil temperatures 60-70ºF.
 Soil temperatures above 75 ºF inhibit germination.

 Seed Sowing Depth: ¼ inch deep